Signal-Fire/CyberSmart-Locations-API/README.md

 * `500 - Server Error` : This means the request failed, resulting in a Server Error.

 #### Insert
-##### route.post('/state', function(req, res)
-This route updated a Locations state given an ID and a State.
-The ID must be the same as the _id of a Location in the database.
-The parameters are:
-* `_id` : The ID of the Location having its state altered.
-* `state` : The state can be a 1 or a 0, 1 for `ON` and 0 for `OFF`
-The possible resturns are:
-* `200 - OK` : This means the state of the Location was successfully altered.
-* `401 - Unauthorized` : This means the request failed and the Locations state was not altered.
-* `500 - Server Error` : This means there was an unexpected crash with the method being called by this controller.

 #### Delete
 ##### route.post('/delete', function(req, res)
 This route calls the delete Location function in the Delete handler.
 The possible parameters are: